kapnkron/rustbot/PROJECT_STATUS_AND_NEXT_STEPS.md

 **The critical "feature mismatch" bug is now resolved.**

+### Solana Historical Data Fetcher (`solana_historical_data_fetcher.py`):
+*   **Goal:** Fetch historical trade data for SOL-based pairs (initially Openbook, now also other DEXs like Orca) to generate OHLCV candles for ML model training.
+*   **Progress:**
+    *   Switched from free RPC to Helius paid tier for increased API limits.
+    *   Refactored to use Helius Enhanced Transactions API (`/v0/addresses/{address}/transactions`).
+    *   Successfully fetched data for SOL/USDC (Openbook) and JUP/SOL (Orca).
+    *   Implemented market-specific processed signature logs to avoid re-fetching duplicate transactions.
+    *   Configured for 1-day test runs for SOL/USDC and JUP/SOL (Orca).
+*   **Current Status:** User is currently performing a test run in their local environment after resolving a Python dependency issue (`pandas` not found).
+*   **Known Issues:**
+    *   The script currently overwrites existing OHLCV CSV files if new trades are found and processed in a run.
+This means a comprehensive CSV (e.g., from a 30-day fetch) could be replaced by a less comprehensive one (e.g., from a 1-day fetch if it finds any new trades).
+This needs to be addressed to allow for robust incremental data accumulation.

 ## 🚀 Immediate Next Steps:

 1.  **Integrate Predictions into Rust Bot Logic:**